-- For the purposes of the assessment of materiality of income items, the "base amount" is considered to be total revenues less rates revenues and other grants, subsidies and contributions. - Where total income for any of the following headings amounts to less than 10% of the base amount, no further disclosure in relation to that heading is required in Note 2. - Where any individual income line item exceeds 5% of the base amount, a summary of the revenues under that heading should be included in Note 2, and the revenue item separately disclosed within that group. - Where a summary of income under one of the following headings is 120 income line item comprising more than 20% of the total income for that heading should be separately disclosed.
-The amount shown as sundry should not normally exceed 25% of the classification total. - It is usually appropriate to apply a lower disclosure threshold to investment income. - Additional disclosures may be made where considered appropriate.
+- For the purposes of the assessment of materiality of income items, the "base amount" is considered to be total revenues less rates revenues and other grants, subsidies and contributions. - Where total income for any of the following headings amounts to less than 10% of the base amount, no further disclosure in relation to that heading is required in Note 2. - Where any individual income line item exceeds 5% of the base amount, a summary of the revenues under that heading should be included in Note 2, and the revenue item separately disclosed within that group. - Where a income line item comprising more than 20% of the total income for that heading, a summary of the income should be separately disclosed.
+The amount shown as sundry should not normally exceed 25% of the classification total.
+It is usually appropriate to apply a lower disclosure threshold to investment income. - Additional disclosures may be made where considered appropriate.